Burnout needs to be taken seriously.

 There are Band-Aid solutions.
 You could take a holiday, change jobs, or work part-time.
 But it won’t really change anything.

-The traditional private practice model of doing it all yourself is simply inefficient.
+The traditional running a medical clinic all yourself is simply inefficient.
 Running a business puts additional pressure on the doctor right at the point when they could really do without it.
 They get tied up in mundane tasks for which they are not trained, such as admin and invoicing.

 For decades now, businesses have been outsourcing the functions that are not core to their businesses.
 They no longer employ security guards, they hire a company to supply security services.
 They employ third party resources so that they can concentrate on using their skills to create revenue, rather than tie up valuable people to manage work for which they are over-qualified.